jamesbryer/Library-Finder-Project/docs/implementation.md

 # Implementation

 ## Introduction
-TODO: Describe the current version of the system (with version number.
-Describe the dataset.
-Are there any known issues?
-Describe any configuration data.
+This will be the first release version of the application, v1.0.0

 ## Project Structure
 All of the project files are located with the folder /server/.
 A brief description of these files and their purpose is provided below;